tugstugi/mongolian-nlp/bichig2cyrillic/README.md

 The traditional Mongolian script uses an old pronunciation which differs from the modern Mongolian spoken language.
-This experiment tries to convert between the Mongolian script (old pronunciation) to the cyrillic script (modern pronunciation) using deep learning.
+This experiment tries to convert between the Mongolian script (old pronunciation) and the cyrillic script (modern pronunciation) using deep learning.